 You need to know what long-tail keywords, which specific terms, people use when searching for the exact products that you sell.

 The types of keywords you would use to optimize an e-commerce site aren’t necessarily the types you would use in another niche.
 You want to attract users towards the bottom the purchase funnel.
-To do this, you need to identify a user’s search intent when performing research.
+To do this, you need to identify a user’s search intent.

 As the name implies, the term “search intent” refers to the reason someone is performing a search.
 This also influences the words they choose when performing a search.
 Search intent can be broken down into four categories: informational, navigational, commercial, and transactional.